140: Tuvalu's lost star

 Yeah.

-Preserved Ed Fish was a senior partner at Fish and Grinnell, one of the largest whale oil producers and shipping companies at the time.
+Mr. Preserved Fish was a senior partner at Fish and Grinnell, one of the largest whale oil producers and shipping companies at the time.

 He and his partner signed onto the chart of the New York Exchange Board, and that evolved into the New York Stock Exchange.

-I'm glad this part's now in video so you can see all of our wonderful reactions to that.
+I'm glad this part's now in video so you can see all of our wonderful reactions to this.

-There is a Quaker tradition of giving children names with religious ideals, and Preserved Ed refers to being saved from sin.
+There is a Quaker tradition of giving children names with religious ideals, and Preserve Ed refers to being saved from sin.
+Right.

 Well done to you all.